Chinophrys trifasciata: Distribution

-Chinophrys trifasciata is found only in South Africa, It is presently known only from the Table Mountain National Park in the Western Cape Province, where it has been sampled from two localities.
+Chinophrys trifasciata was the first member of the genus that was found in Africa.
+It is found only in South Africa.
+It is presently known only from the Table Mountain National Park in the Western Cape Province, where it has been sampled from two localities.

 Habitat and ecology

-Ground-dweller at altitudes ranging from 453 to 1,069 m.
-Sampled from pitfall traps in the Fynbos Biome.
+The species in a ground-dweller at altitudes ranging from 453 to 1069 m above sea level.
+It has been sampled from pitfall traps in the Fynbos Biome.

 Conservation

 The status of the species remains obscure.
-A range-restricted species that is well protected, this species is listed as Rare.
-No significant threats, but due to its restricted range, more sampling is needed to collect the female and more accurately determine its distribution range.
+A range-restricted species that is well protected, it is listed as Rare.
+There are no significant threats to the spider, but due to its restricted range, more sampling is needed to collect the female and more accurately determine its distribution range.